geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 ## Customize azure/resourcegroup_deployment/setenv.sh

+You should use same setenv.sh that you edited locally in the step above.

 - connect via ssh to the ckan vm
 - edit azure/resourcegroup_deployment/setenv.sh and copy it to azure/resourcegroup_deployment/.env

+## Deploy solr azure container, start ckan container on vm.

-## deploy a cotainer on private network for solr mounting a smb share for persistent solr data and start ckan docker container.
+deploy a cotainer on private network for solr mounting a smb share for persistent solr data and start ckan docker container.

 ```bash
 ./azure_solr_config.sh